girlsclub/SpaceGirlsNYC/Possible Space Apps projects/Hudson River Water Study/README.md

-# SpaceGirlsNYC - Hudson River Links
+# SpaceGirlsNYC - Hudson River Links - New York State GIS
-Towards an app using NASA data and GIS to show NYC water source
+Towards an app using NASA data and GIS to show NYC water sources

 ==============